jessicalumian/2016-ep-streaming/README.md

 sar -u -r -d -o times.dat 1
 ```

-Now create a new window:
+Now create a new window to run commands while sar runs in this one:
 ```text
 crtl+a c
 ```